pypa/build/docs/how-to/troubleshooting.rst

 ===========================

 build cannot capture log *files* the backend writes inside its own working directory, because PEP 517 gives the frontend no way to discover them.
 Each backend exposes its own setting for keeping them.
-For ``meson-python``, point its build directory at a path you control:
+For ``meson-python`` and ``scikit-build``, point its build directory at a path you control:

 .. code-block:: console

-    $ python -m build -C builddir=.meson-build
+    $ python -m build -C build-dir=.meson-build

-The meson log then survives at ``.meson-build/meson-logs/meson-log.txt``.
+The backend then writes its build tree and logs under ``.meson-build`` (meson-python leaves its log at ``.meson-build/meson-logs/meson-log.txt``).
 Check your backend's documentation for the equivalent setting.

 **********************
  Still having issues?